farhan0606/DataAnalysis-PortfolioProjects/README.md

 # DataAnalysis-PortfolioProjects
-This Repository will contain all of the codes and queries from the Portfolio Projects I have done for demonstrating my Data Analysis related skills.
-Please feel free to take these and run with them.
+This repository will contain all the codes and queries for the Portfolio Projects I have done for demonstrating my Data Analysis related skills.
+Please feel free consider these.
+Any improvements/sugestions will be highly appreciated